Backlog

 When priorities or ownership change, items can be reassigned or removed from a backlog to ensure the right team owns the work.

-If the destination team has Backlog management enabled, you must have the Backlog owner role on that team to assign a story to it.
+If the destination team has Backlog management enabled, you must have the backlog owner role on that team to assign a story to it.

 If an item no longer belongs to a team, you can remove it from the backlog.